Spandau Ballet: In popular culture

 Actor Edward Norton appeared on the ABC sitcom Modern Family as Izzy LaFontaine, a fictional bass player/backing vocalist for Spandau Ballet ("between Richard Miller and Martin Kemp"), in the episode "Great Expectations".
+Claire hired him to play for Phil as an anniversary gift for him.

+In the 1984 movie Sixteen Candles, Samantha (Molly Ringwald) watches her crush, Jake (Michael Schoeffling), dancing with his girlfriend to the song "True".